MadLittleMods/zig-neural-networks/dev-notes.md

 from activation function `derivative` by the partial derivative of the cost with respect to the input of that node (($`\frac{\partial C}{\partial y_i}`$)).

-But when using a multi-input activation function like `SoftMax`, we need to take dot product the activation `jacobian_row` with the whole cost vector ($`\frac{\partial C}{\partial y}`$).
+But when using a multi-input activation function like `SoftMax`, we need to take the dot product the activation `jacobian_row` with the whole cost vector ($`\frac{\partial C}{\partial y}`$).
 Remember, we're showing a whole matrix here, but the code just takes it row by row (specified by the `node_index` which ends up getting passed in as the